LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: Experiments

 In contrast, for open-loop control, we observe that the box easily drops because there is no reactive behavior in open-loop grasping, as shown in Fig.~\ref{fig:openloop}.

 For MPC and PD, we observe that they have similar results, as shown in Fig.~\ref{fig:mpc_pd_shaking}.
 We can see that, at the beginning of the experiments, the contact areas are too small compared to the raw images.
-Therefore, for MPC and PD, the initial converged grasping forces are actually larger than the proper grasping force.
-We also can get this conclusion by comparing the tactile images of PD and MPC in Fig.~\ref{fig:mpc_pd_shaking} with the tactile images of LeTac-MPC in Fig.~\ref{fig:nn_shaking}.
-In the shaking process, the gripper width decreased first due to the sudden change of the grasped object's state, as seen in Fig.~\ref{fig:mpc_pd_shaking}.
-Then, both for PD and MPC, the gripper width increased and converged to a new larger position value, indicating that the initial grasping forces are too large.
-Since the performace of model-based control methods like PD and MPC rely on the quality of the tactile feedback, their generalization ability is lower than that of LeTac-MPC.
+Therefore, for MPC and PD, the initial convergent grasping forces are actually larger than the proper grasping force.
+We can also obtain this conclusion by comparing the tactile images of PD and MPC in Fig.~\ref{fig:mpc_pd_shaking} with the tactile images of LeTac-MPC in Fig.~\ref{fig:nn_shaking}.
+In the shaking process, the gripper width first decreased due to the sudden change in the state of the grasped object, as seen in Fig.~\ref{fig:mpc_pd_shaking}.
+Then, for both PD and MPC, the gripper width increased and converged to a new larger position value, indicating that the initial grasping forces are too large.
+Since the performance of model-based control methods like PD and MPC rely on the quality of tactile feedback, their generalizability is lower than that of LeTac-MPC.

 We conducted 10 repetitions of the experiment for each method and calculated the success rate, as shown in Table~\ref{tab:rate}.
-We can see that the success rate of the reactive control methods (LeTac-MPC, MPC, PD) is significantly higher than that of the open-loop grasping. {This is because PD and MPC are tend to apply larger force due to the low-quality contact area feedback for the box, as shown in Fig.~\ref{fig:mpc_pd_shaking}.} Additionally, by comparing the tactile images in Figs.~\ref{fig:nn_shaking}~and~\ref{fig:mpc_pd_shaking}, it can be observed that while PD and MPC achieve higher success rates, LeTac-MPC maintains a relatively high success rate while applying significantly less force.
+We can see that the success rate of the reactive control methods (LeTac-MPC, MPC, PD) is significantly higher than that of the open-loop grasping.
+This is because PD and MPC tend to apply greater force due to the low-quality contact area feedback for the box, as shown in Fig.~\ref{fig:mpc_pd_shaking}.
+Additionally, by comparing the tactile images in Figs.~\ref{fig:nn_shaking}~and~\ref{fig:mpc_pd_shaking}, it can be observed that while PD and MPC achieve higher success rates, LeTac-MPC maintains a relatively high success rate while applying significantly less force.